Analysis and X-ray tomography: Abel transforms

 \begin{theorem}[Helgason's support theorem in the plane] Let $K\subset\R^2$ be a compact and convex set.
 Suppose $f\in C_c(\R^2)$ integrates to zero over all lines $L\subset\R^2$ for which $L\cap K=\emptyset$.
 Then $f|_{\R^2\setminus K}=0$. \end{theorem}

+An alternative way to formulate the conclusion $f|_{\R^2\setminus K}=0$ is to say $\spt(f)\subset K$, whence the name ``support theorem''.
+It is only natural that no conclusion is drawn in the set~$K$ because none of the lines available to us meet it.

 \begin{ex} Argue that a compact and convex planar set is the intersection of all closed discs containing it.
+Figure~\ref{fig:helgason} might be helpful.
 Then prove theorem~\ref{thm:helgason} using proposition~\ref{prop:helgason}.
 (You may use the result that states that a compact convex set and a point outside it can be separated by a line which is disjoint from both the point and the set.) \end{ex}

 \begin{ex} Explain why Helgason's support theorem (often) fails if the compact set~$K$ is not convex.
 Also, what does the support theorem say if $K=\emptyset$? \end{ex}

 If~$K$ is not compact, the support theorem can fail.
 For example, if~$K$ is a closed half plane, then the data only contains integrals parallel to~$\partial K$, which is certainly insufficient.